 Glyfada — An upscale residential area of Athens, Glyfada offers seaside living complete with trendy restaurants, bars and many shops.
 If you’re a golfer then Glyfada also has the only golf course in Athens!
 There is a tram line in Glyfada with connections to Neos Kosmos metro station and Sygrou Fix Metro station (line 2), but note the tram is pretty slow going.

 Voula and Vouliagmeni — Voula and Vouliagmeni both have nice beaches and swimming, and both are upscale residential areas with mostly domestic tourists.
 The “downtown” of Voula has more going on in terms of restaurants and cafés, and Vouliagmeni is the more remote of the two.
 You will need to catch a taxi or a metro from Gylfada and a taxi from there, which should be less than 10 euro.

 Recommended mid-range hotel : Brasil Suites

 Recommended Luxury hotel: Four Seasons Astir Palace

 It is also popular to visit the Athenian Riviera and surrounds as a Day Trip.
 You can include a visit to the Temple of Poseidon at Cape Sounion as well.
 Alternatively a sunset sailing cruise is a truly unforgettable evening.

 Hotels near Athens Airport

 There are not a lot of choices when it comes to hotels near Athens airport.
-Many people either chose to stay in the city centre or do the following.
+Many people either choose to stay in the city centre or do the following;

 Like this post.
 Why not Pin it?